The Devonsville Terror: Plot

 On November 7, 1683 in Devonsville, Massachusetts, three women—Jessica Morley, Mary Pratt, and Rebecca Carson—are kidnapped by the townsfolk based on accusations of witchcraft.
 Jessica is disemboweled by hogs, and Mary is killed with a breaking wheel.
 Rebecca, the last to die, is burned at the stake.
 After Rebecca's execution, her apparition appears in the sky and a thunderstorm begins.

 Three hundred years later, Devonsville remains a small, conservative farming community far from major cities.
 The killing of the three women as witches has become known as the Devonsville Inquisition.
 The local town doctor, Dr. Warley, is investigating the witches' purported curse on Devonsville; he also finds himself plagued by a bizarre illness in which worms crawl from his skin, an apparent curse linked to his ancestors' involvement in the inquisition.
 Meanwhile, three liberated, assertive women move to the town: Jenny Scanlon, the new schoolteacher; Chris, an environmental scientist; and Monica, a radio disc jockey.
 Their presence angers the town's bigoted patriarchs, among them Walter Gibbs, a middle-aged store owner who has recently murdered his sick wife, Sarah.
 While a medical examination shows that Sarah was killed rather than dying of natural causes, Dr. Warley provides a death certificate certifying natural causes so Walter can collect the insurance payout.
 Upon Jenny's arrival in town, she is greeted by brothers Ralph and Matthew Pendleton, both of whom are friendly.
 Later that night in his store, Walter witnesses an apparition of a nude Jenny.
-Ralph Pendleton meets with Dr. Warley during an annual medical visit who uses hypnosis on Matthew to examine Ralph's links to the inquisition.
+Ralph Pendleton meets with Dr. Warley for an annual checkup and Warley uses hypnosis to examine Ralph's links to the inquisition.
 Ralph states that his ancestor accused Jessica of witchcraft for spurning his sexual advances.